KTFW-FM: History

 By January 6, 2012, KTFW had tweaked its country format to include country music from the 1970s to present day and was rebranded as "Hank FM".

-By September 2018, KTFW had rebranded as "Real Country 92.1 Hank FM" with the slogan: "Playing the best country from the 80's and 90's and George Strait every hour."
+By September 2018, KTFW had rebranded as "Real Country 92.1 Hank FM" with the slogan: "Playing the best country from the 80's (sic) and 90's (sic) and George Strait every hour."
 It is the flagship station for Aledo Bearcats High School football and hosted the Gary Patterson Radio Show (Former Head Football Coach of the TCU Horned Frogs) during football season, typically on Thursday nights.